iamkiko/kotlin-orderbook/README.md

 * **Request failures:** Any failed requests will be logged with their status code and response body

 ### Customization
-To customize the performance test settings, edit the following variables within the script:
+To customize the performance simulation settings, edit the following variables within the script:

 ```kotlin
 val totalRequests = 100000 // Total number of requests to send